Sercial

 The anglicised name Sercial came to be associated with the Madeira style rather than the grape variety, being the lightest, most acidic and delicate expression of Madeira that takes the longest to mature.
-EU rules for varietal names on wine labels now require Madeiras labelled Sercial to be made from minimum 85% Sercial.
+European Union rules for varietal names on wine labels require Madeiras labelled Sercial to be made from a minimum of 85% Sercial.

-For obscure reasons, Sercial was the name given to the Gascony grape Ondenc when it was planted in Australia.
+For unknown reasons, Sercial was the name given to the Gascony grape Ondenc when it was planted in Australia.